theastrogoth/tera-raid-builder/README.md

 - Filter moves and abilities by those that are available to a particular Pokémon species
 - Display when moves are learned via TM or are egg moves
 - Translate Pokémon, moves, items, abilities, natures, and stats into any of 9 officially supported languages
+- Search for Pokémon by types, abilities, moves, stats, or a combination of filters
 #### Raid Simulation
 - Damage calculations via [@smogon/calc](https://github.com/smogon/damage-calc/tree/master/calc), with some modifications for Tera raids
 - Incorporation of stat boosts, ailments, and field effects from moves and items